Office of Community Corrections

 To support and expand the use of community sanctions in order to provide rehabilitation opportunities for Kent County offenders; promote the efficient use of jail/prison beds while protecting public safety; and examine the causes of repeated criminal behavior while facilitating collaboration among stakeholders and service providers.

 Probation residential centers (PRCs) provide intensive community supervision for high-risk felony offenders.
-The PRCs funded by the Michigan Office of Community Alernatives(MOCA) in Kent County are Alternative Directions and Pine Rest.
+The PRCs funded by the Michigan Office of Community Corrections (MOCC) in Kent County are Alternative Directions and Pine Rest.

-The Office is a grant agency funded primarily by the State of Michigan.
-Funding depends upon state approval of the budget, following a lengthy application process.
+Community Corrections is funded primarily by grant monies obtained from the Michigan Departmetn of Corrections.
+Funding depends upon state approval of the budget, following a lengthy annual application process.